 “My mission is to come deliver the memo … to anybody in that audience who either is or knows someone living paycheck to paycheck.”

-A mainly sunny sky.
-High 36F.
-Winds SW at 5 to 10 mph.
+Partly cloudy skies.
+High 26F.
+Winds WSW at 5 to 10 mph.

 His nonprofit is raising credit scores 120 points in two years.
 Hear his secret to helping people achieve financial success next week in Sioux Falls.